stonepros/stone/doc/stoneadm/install.rst

 are installed automatically by the bootstrap process below.

-See the section :ref:`Compatibility With Podman Versions<cephadm-compatibility-with-podman>` for a table of Ceph versions that are compatible with Podman.
-Not every version of Podman is compatible with Ceph.
+See the section :ref:`Compatibility With Podman Versions<cephadm-compatibility-with-podman>` for a table of Stone versions that are compatible with Podman.
+Not every version of Podman is compatible with Stone.